 Aims and Objectives

 Having successfully completed this module you will be able to:

-- strategies for acquiring, collating, interpreting, evaluating and presenting complex technical information from cutting-edge research publications
+- Develop strategies for acquiring, collating, interpreting, evaluating and presenting complex technical information from cutting-edge research publications

-The philosophy underlying this module is to empower students to take charge of their own learning in the area of climate change and atmospheric science.
+The philosophy underlying this module is to empower students to take charge of their own learning in the area of atmospheric science and climate change.
 As a consequence the course will make extensive use of directed and peer-assisted self-learning methods, supported by tutorial and lecture sessions.

 Learning and Teaching

 Teaching and learning methods

 The module will consist of a number of ‘traditional' lectures, which will be used to deliver some of the key background knowledge in areas such as basic chemical reactions, atmospheric structure, etc. These lectures will provide the framework for the students' self-learning activities, involving directed self-learning activities, tutorial discussions, an individual oral presentation and production of a POSTnote policy and research brief.